Americans and Brits go their own way on so many topics. But on the London legal scene, are US firms really so different?

 An American werefirm in London

-Most US law firms in the UK tend to recruit trainees in small numbers – Covington only offers seven places each year.
+Most US law firms in the UK tend to recruit trainees in small numbers – Covington offers nine places each year.
 (A quick note: US firms that arrived here by merging with a London firm often have larger headcounts and trainee intakes.)
 These small cohorts and the smaller overall headcount – think below the 100 mark – prove attractive to future trainees at firms like Covington.
 “I was targeting US firms as I didn't want to have to stand out among a swarm of trainees.
 I wanted loads of contact with senior lawyers from the start, without sacrificing prestige,” one Covington trainee told us.